Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Deep Learning Model

-\textbf{Training procedure.} We train the model on data generated by the MARBL high‑fidelity hydrocode.
+\textbf{Training procedure.} We train the model on data generated by the MARBL high-fidelity hydrocode.
 Each sample comprises five input frames and one target frame (the sixth).
-We normalize each field to the range $[0,1]$ using min–max scaling based on training set extrema and apply the same parameters to validation and test data.
-The loss function is mean squared error (MSE), which penalizes large errors at shock fronts more strongly than mean absolute error (MAE); we found that MAE and cross‑entropy losses converge more slowly and yield lower accuracy, consistent with deep‑learning theory\cite{goodfellow2016deep}.
-Optimization employs the Adam algorithm with learning rate $5\times10^{-4}$ and batch size 256.
+We normalize each field to the range $[0,1]$ using min-max scaling based on training-set extrema and apply the same parameters to validation and test data.
+We use mean squared error (MSE) as the training loss in the present work because it places greater weight on large local deviations than mean absolute error (MAE), which is useful in the presence of sharp shock-induced gradients.
+In our experiments, we found that MAE and cross-entropy losses converge more slowly and yield lower accuracy.
+In this initial formulation, conservation properties are assessed post hoc using metrics such as relative conservation of mass rather than being enforced directly in the training objective.
+Physics-informed loss formulations remain an important direction for future work.
+Optimization employs the Adam algorithm with learning rate $5\times10^{-4}$ and \texttt{batch\_size} 256.
 We train for 1{,}000 epochs on LLNL’s Lassen supercomputer using PyTorch’s \texttt{DataParallel} on four NVIDIA Volta GPUs.
-Training takes roughly 7 hours for the porous dataset (679 training, 85 validation and 85 test sequences) and 24 hours for the lattice dataset (2{,}387 training, 298 validation and 325 test sequences).
-The train/val/test split is 80/10/10\%.
-Because total training time scales with sequence count, the larger lattice dataset requires longer training.
+Training takes roughly 7 hours for the porous dataset (679 training, 85 validation, and 91 test sequences) and 24 hours for the architected lattice dataset (2{,}387 training, 298 validation, and 325 test sequences).
+The train/validation/test split is approximately 80/10/10\%.
+Because total training time scales with sequence count, the larger architected lattice dataset requires longer training.